kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    The use of a drone in order to MARC (Monitor-Automate-Remote-Control) is an idea that I didn't know was explorable.
 Automating the flight according to a defined program in order to monitor events.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   There is potential for collaborations between the Futtech and Eviot Teams in order to create an ecosystem where ANGEL-j25 and co are restructured to automatically execute task like monitor the state of a football pitch every Tuesday for 5 minutes.<br />
+   There is potential for collaborations between the Futtech and Eviot Teams in order to create an ecosystem where ANGEL-j25 and co are restructured to automatically execute tasks like monitoring the state of a football pitch every Tuesday for 5 minutes.<br />
    Bringing the drone side of Futtech and Eviot together is a major breakthrough.

 ## Idea 9